MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/exit-ccupdate.md

 ## <a name="detailed-description"></a>Descrizione dettagliata
 <a name="DetailedDescription"> </a>

-Se si dispone di appliance inserite in modalità di manutenzione specificando il cmdlet Enter-CcUpdate, il cmdlet Exit-CcUpdate li riporterà in modalità di produzione.
+Se si dispone di appliance che sono state messe in modalità manutenzione specificando il cmdlet Enter-CcUpdate, il cmdlet Exit-CcUpdate li inservirà di nuovo in modalità di produzione.

-Per altre informazioni su come inserire gli apparecchi in modalità di manutenzione, vedere Invio-CcUpdate.
+Per ulteriori informazioni sull'utilizzo delle appliance in modalità manutenzione, vedere Enter-CcUpdate.

 ## <a name="input-types"></a>Tipi di input
 <a name="InputTypes"> </a>

-Nessuno.
-Il cmdlet Exit-CcUpdate non accetta l'input da pipeline.
+Nessuna.
+Il cmdlet Exit-CcUpdate non accetta input da pipeline.

 ## <a name="return-types"></a>Tipi restituiti
 <a name="ReturnTypes"> </a>

-Nessuno
+None

 ## <a name="see-also"></a>Vedere anche
 <a name="ReturnTypes"> </a>